johnk2022/Project1/README.md

 **May 03 2022:**
 1. Adjust format on all files to provide better response

+**May 05 2022:**
+1. Rename sigup.html to meetup.html.
+Adjust links on all pages.

 **ToDo**
 1. Work on evoking a positive emotional response.